Director

 Viviane Seyranian is a former lab member and an Associate Professor of Psychology at California Polytechnic State University, Pomona.
 Her research examines the role of communication tactics and source types (e.g., majorities-minorities) on attitudes, emotions, and behaviors.
 Viviane is testing a theory called social identity framing, which outlines communication tactics related to social identity change.

-Joey Wagoner, a former lab member and postdoc, is currently a postdoc in the Department of Psychology at the University of Colorado, Colorado Springs.
+Joey Wagoner, a former lab member and postdoc, is currently an Assistant Professor in the Department of Psychology at the University of Colorado, Colorado Springs.
 Joey studies the dynamics of subgroup autonomy and independence within a larger group, and the ultimate possibility of schism.
 He also investigates the role of group-level warmth and competence perceptions in resolving identity-uncertainty.

 Visiting Scholars